heclak/community-a4e-c/README.md

 - **Weapons and Loadouts:**
   - CBU-1/A, CBU-2/A and CBU-2B/A Cluster Dispensers now dispense an accurate number of bomblets with a minim amount of performance impact.
 - **Missions:**
+  - Fixed training mission entry for TACAN and MCSL (ILCS).
   - A-4E-C now properly represented by an `A` aircraft icon representative of the aircraft's role.
   - Unlimited fuel support in the mission editor works.
 - **Quality of Life:**